ro-savage/react-scripts-passphere/README.md

 See this [CRA Issue](https://github.com/facebookincubator/create-react-app/issues/682) for more details, or for a more indepth guide check out [this article](https://medium.com/@shubheksha/tweaking-configuration-for-react-scripts-in-create-react-app-d91e9d03a42f).

 ## Additional featues
 	- CSS Modules and regualr CSS imports.
-Name any css modules <name>.modules.css
+Name any css modules <name>.module.css
-	- Only supports last 2 browsers + IE11.